Oracle ORDER BY Clause

 • DESC for sorting in descending order

-By default, the ORDER BY clause sorts rows in ascending order whether you specify ASC or not.
-If you want to sort rows in descending order, you use DESC explicitly.
+By default, the ORDER BY clause sorts rows in ascending order, whether you specify ASC or not.
+If you want to sort rows in descending order, you use the DESC explicitly.

-The ORDER BY clause allows you to sort data by multiple columns where each column may have different sort orders.
+The ORDER BY clause allows you to sort data by multiple columns, where each column may have a different sort order.

 Note that the ORDER BY clause is always the last clause in a SELECT statement.